647LiuSQ/Discovering-influential-factors-in-variational-autoencoders/README.md

 # Discovering-influential-factors-in-variational-autoencoders
-An tensorflow implementation of the paper "Discovering influential factors in variational autoencoders"
+A tensorflow implementation of the paper "Discovering influential factors in variational autoencoders"

 ## Requirement
 tensorflow 2.0.0